How are Vitamins and Nutrients Absorbed in the Body?

 In Western civilization, having access to nutrient-dense foods is rarely a concern.
 Modern Nutrition advocates for ‘eating the rainbow’ or consuming all colors of fruits and vegetables to ensure you’re taking in all the vitamins and minerals you need.

 And fortunately, modern society has also taken note of history and added extra nutrients to many foods commonly found in the marketplace.
-Consider enriched grains and flour – most of the cereals, breads, and other processed grains you may eat have been fortified with various B vitamins (and other minerals) to promote a more stable nutritional diet.
+Consider enriched grains and flour – most of the cereals, bread, and other processed grains you may eat have been fortified with various B vitamins (and other minerals) to promote a more stable nutritional diet.
 These days, if you’re incorporating a fair mixture of whole foods - like fruits, vegetables, grains, and protein sources - in your diet, you’re most likely ingesting most of your essential nutrient needs.

 But sometimes the issue isn’t always what you eat, but the ability of your body to absorb it.

 Depending on the current state of your body, your digestive system may not be properly prepared for its role in the absorption process.
 In order to properly take in nutrients, your system must be primed and ready to go.
-This requires a couple factors, such as a healthy intestinal lining and a balanced gut microbiome.
+This requires a couple of factors, such as a healthy intestinal lining and a balanced gut microbiome.
 But it also depends on how and where your micronutrients are absorbed – which brings us to the next thing: where are nutrients absorbed?
 And how can I support or improve nutrient absorption?

 Nutrient Absorption and the Digestive System

 As your stomach degrades the major macronutrients in your diet, it mixes it all together with the natural rhythms of its peristaltic motion.
-Then, the digested food is released into the small intestine where even more digestive enzymes are secreted by the liver, gallbladder, and pancreas as it prepares for its role in nutrient absorption.
+Then, the digested food is released into the small intestine where even more digestive enzymes are secreted by the liver, gallbladder, and pancreas4 as it prepares for its role in nutrient absorption.

 The Small Intestine